-AQM is a standard feature of the MATRIXX Digital Commerce Platform and is configurable through the MyMATRIXX Graphical User Interface.
+AQM is a standard MATRIXX feature and is configurable through the MyMATRIXX Graphical User Interface.

 The challenge of managing dynamic quota allocation is outlined in the tables below.
 While some approaches advocate increasing and hard configuring a static, large quota block size to minimize the signaling load across the Gy interface between the OCS and PGW, diminishing returns apply above a certain block size.